paul-hammant/tbd/content/monorepos/index.md

 ## Directed graph build systems

-To facilitate Monorepos, it is important to have a build system that can omit otherwise buildable things/steps that are not required for the individual developer's **current** build intention.
+To facilitate monorepos, it is important to have a build system that can omit otherwise buildable things/steps that are not required for the individual developer's **current** build intention.

 The general directory structure for directed graph build systems is like so: